 By Chiro One Wellness Centers

-There are four different types of curvatures in the cervical spine—all of which can be determined through an x-ray.
-Dr. Sylvia explains the four different kinds of curves she has seen in patients:
+There are four different types of curvatures in the cervical spine, which can all be seen in an X-ray.
+Dr. Sylvia explains each type:

 Hypolordotic/Alordotic.
 This means that there is a decreased curve or no curve in the neck.
 In an X-ray, the neck may look straight.